grayside/adamross.dev/content/post/2024/dependency-updates-more-than-review/index.md

 ---

 I enjoy tools that automate dependency updates in my projects (looking at you, Renovate and Dependabot).
 They save my team a lot of time: with a quick glance and the push of a couple buttons, I can update dozens of dependencies in a repository.
 Even better, the work came to me, I didn't need to go looking for release schedules or subscribe to a newsletter.
-This is a mostly helpful and big change to how I see teams handle 3rd party updates.
+This is a big change to how I see teams handle 3rd party updates.

-{{< callout info >}}👋 This post isn't about saving time by scheduling and grouping dependency updates, though those are great things to consider.{{</ callout >}}
+Merging an update just because the tests pass creates a mess.

-## Let's get on the same page, what do these dependency automation tools do?
+## Context: What do these dependency automation tools do?

 They help in the following ways: